Ontario Highway 420: Upgrade to freeway

 During the mid-1960s, the Department of Highways examined the possibility of extending the freeway portion of the route east towards the Rainbow Bridge.
 They began to purchase properties lining Roberts Street in 1966.

 In 1971, construction began on a four-level interchange between the QEW and the Rainbow Bridge Approach.
 This removed the two traffic circles along the approach.

 The interchange between the QEW and Lundy's Lane (Highway 20) was also removed; instead, the Rainbow Bridge Approach ends with an at-grade intersection with Montrose Road which in turn connects to Lundy's Lane.

 By April 1972, the Rainbow Bridge Approach was designated as Highway 420.

 In 1998, the Niagara Falls Transportation Study was released, recommending that Roberts Street be rebuilt as a gateway to the city as opposed to a freeway.
-Highway 420 east of Stanley Avenue was transferred to Niagara Region.
+Highway 420 east of Stanley Avenue was transferred to Niagara Region and redesignated as Niagara Regional Road 420, but despite no longer being a provincial route it is still colloquially referred to as Highway 420.

 In the early 2000s, Highway 420 from the QEW interchange to Drummond Road was reconstructed with high-mast lighting poles and an Ontario tall-wall concrete median Jersey barrier, similar to the upgrades that other high-traffic provincial freeways received around that time.
 The rest of the route from Drummond Road eastwards (including Regional Road 420) was instead upgraded to 15 m and 12 m decorative "ER" lightposts, to commemorate the route's historical status as the original routing of the QEW and its historical tie to the Queen Mother.
 The "ER" style lighting poles are themselves a historical decorative lighting pole model, discontinued decades earlier, that was revived originally for the early 2000s Highway 420 reconstruction and would also be later used for QEW's bridges in Mississauga, Oakville, and St. Catherines.
 The Drummond Road and Portage Road overpasses that originally built in 1941 and rehabilitated in the early 1970s were demolished in 2004; their new replacement bridges plus Highway 420's concrete median barrier feature decorative stone facades, which in combination with the "ER" light poles restores the heritage look that was lost in the 1970s reconstruction.

 On September 23, 2010, Highway 420 was designated as the Niagara Veterans Memorial Highway.

 On January 31, 2012, Niagara Regional Council approved the renaming of Roberts Street and Newman Hill as an extension of Falls Avenue, beginning March 1.
 Prior to this, Falls Avenue curved into Newman Hill at the Rainbow Bridge.

 In 2016, the flyovers of the Highway 420-QEW interchange were rehabilitated.